-- Any stripped peat turves should be placed back in the invert and sides of the ditch to assist regeneration; and - Culverts and cross drains should be installed under excavated tracks to maintain subsurface drainage pathways (such as natural soil pipes or flushes).
+- Trackside ditches should capture surface water (within the acrotelm) before it reaches the road; - Interceptor drains should be shallow and flat bottomed (and preferably entirely within the acrotelm to limit drawdown of the water table); - Any stripped peat should be placed back in the invert and sides of the ditch to assist regeneration; and - Culverts and cross drains should be installed under excavated tracks to maintain subsurface drainage pathways (such as natural soil pipes or flushes).
 Discharge from constructed drainage should allow for as much diffuse dispersion of clean (silt free) water as possible while minimising disturbance to existing peatland as far as possible.
-Silt mitigation measures will be incorporated into all constructed drainage as per the requirements of the CEMP.
+Silt mitigation measures will be incorporated into all constructed drainage as per the requirements of the Construction Environmental Management Plan (CEMP).

-Although excavation is normally undertaken in peat of minor thickness (< 1.0 m), there is a possibility of minor slippage from the cut face of the peat mass.
+Although excavation is normally undertaken in peat of minor thickness (< 1.0m), there is a possibility of minor slippage from the cut face of the peat mass.
 Accordingly: